This is our guide to the best cultural spots of Cairo where locals do their thing — not just the touristy districts or

 Mohandesin (المهندسين, “engineers”)

 Mohandesin was also built in the 1960s and 70s for Egypt’s emerging professional class.
 The name means Engineers, and yes, it was originally intended as a residential neighbourhood for engineers (I don’t know why they need to be separated and prefer to imagine it’s because of engineers’ curious social habits, like obsessing over clean code and life-hacking techniques).

 It’s right above Dokki (technically Dokki is part of “greater Mohandesin”) and quite similar in vibe, but slightly more industrial and slightly more expensive.
 Like Dokki, it’s home to a few embassies and has accoutrements for western expats, like foreign supermarkets and fast food joints.

-Mohandesin is considered to be one of the most prestigious and thus expensive areas in Cairo.
+Mohandesin is one of the most prestigious and thus expensive areas in Cairo.
 It has two popular shopping areas, Sour Nadi el Zamalik and Platinum Mall, that attract a lot of visiting tourists from other parts of the Arab world.
 There are also a few major sporting clubs in the area, including Tersana, El Zamalek and The Shooting Club.

 - Bocca, a modern cafe/restaurant/shisha bar where celebrities and well-to-do foreigners (this is you) come and eat things like foreign food or fancy Egyptian snacks while smoking something that tastes like strawberry (but will still kill you).

 Like Dokki, you can get fairly cheap apartments here, for $300-500 a month if staying medium term, or AirBnB spots for $15-25 a night for a double room.
 You can also opt to pay a lot more if you want!

 Arab League Boulevard (جامعة الدول العربية, gam9at ad-dewal al-9arabeya) is a street that cuts down the middle of central Mohandesin, and is considered to be one of Giza’s red-light districts, alongside Haram Avenue.
 Telling you so you know not to go there.